How Can We Help

 Will I need to attend a medical assessment?

-Yes, you will be required to assess the impact of your injuries you will be required to attend at least one medical appointment.
+Yes, you will be required to attend at least one medical appointment.
 Our team will then contact you after your veteran call to arrange a medical test at a convenient time and location.